The abstract submitted with the application is sufficient. If we think any changes have to be incorporated, we will write to you separately.

 PRESENTATION: Presentations will be in alphabetical order and a bell will be rung at the end of your 5 minutes.
 During your five minutes, present yourself and your work in an “Elevator pitch style”.
 A concept borrowed from the business world, this is a brief, rehearsed statement that describes why someone should hire you or pay attention to your work.

 Keeping in mind that there are potential employers in the audience, we suggest the following key points for an effective pitch: 1.
 Write down, edit and practise your pitch.
 Keep it concise.
 2. Introduce yourself (typically name, position & affiliation).
 Then quickly go on to pose a question or state a research problem.
-3. Describe what motivated your study, and any the unique approach or insight.
-4. Remember that the pitch is the start of a discussion, and not the final word on the matter.
+3. Describe what motivated your study, and any unique approach or insight.
+4. Remember that the pitch is the start of a discussion and not the final word on the matter.
 If you must present results here keep it brief.
-The main aim is to give an idea about your research background/area 5.
-Stay casual — the wording and delivery should be conversational.
+The main aim is to give an idea about your research background/area.
+5. Stay casual — the wording and delivery should be conversational.
 6. These are key – your descriptions should be a high-level overview, not an unravelling of details.
-7. give a brief overview about future research program.
+7. Give a brief overview of your future research program.
 Explain exactly what is the biggest question you are going to pursue in your independent career.

-REQUIRED: You are required to email your presentation to email@example.com latest by February 25, 2019.
+REQUIRED: You are required to email your presentation to yim2024[at]indiabioscience[dot]org latest by January 31, 2024.
 Please use this format for the subject line of your email: Lightning Talk FirstName LastName.
 Label your slide in the same manner (Lightning Talk FirstName LastName).
 This will greatly help us in compiling the slides prior to the event.
 You can send your slide as a PPT, PDF or Keynote Slide.